 In contrast, Prabowo's discussions with Xi on November 9, 2024, resulted in significant agreements, including a Memorandum of Understanding on Blue Economy Cooperation aimed at sustainable marine resource management.
-Notably, China pledged support for Indonesia's ambitious free meal program for 83 million schoolchildren, which is projected to cost over $27 billion annually by 2029 [971b557d].
+China also pledged support for Indonesia's ambitious free meal program for 83 million schoolchildren, projected to cost over $27 billion annually by 2029 [971b557d].

 Prabowo's administration aims to improve Indonesia's economic situation while navigating the complexities of U.S.-China relations.
 His engagements with U.S. corporate leaders in Washington D.C. emphasized the importance of American investment in Indonesia's renewable energy sectors, such as carbon capture and geothermal technology [4497a8ff].